 Civilizations

 Civilizations is a fascinating look at the history of human artistic expression and its role in our culture and society.
 The team of presenters and historians bring a wealth of knowledge and nuance to the subject, making the show engaging and informative for viewers of all backgrounds.
 With stunning visuals and insightful commentary, the series offers a rich and illuminating take on the human story, shining a light on the ways our artistic expression reflects our values, our struggles, and our triumphs.

-Civilizations is a series that is currently running and has 1 seasons (9 episodes).
-The series first aired on March 1, 2018.
+Civilizations is a series that ran for 1 seasons (9 episodes) between March 1, 2018 and on PBS

+Civilizations